mechano/TwoTrees-SK1-Armbian-Klipper-Firmware/README.md

 The main interface is Mainsail, use Kiauh to install FLUIDD.

 Crowsnest is already installed and configured for my inexpensive camera module.
+Follow Crowsnest documentation to modify configuration file for you carmera.

 Feel free to navigate into the `macro.cfg` file to see macros, modify, add your own macros.